 These distinctions are key.
 Almost every type of case qualifies for pain and suffering, with one exception: that is worker’s compensation claims.
 If you were injured in an accident while at work for your employer- then you cannot sue your employer for pain, suffering or disability.

 What types of Accidents and Injuries Qualify for Pain and Suffering Damages?

-Car accidents, medical malpractice cases, pedestrian accidents, slip and falls, product liability, dog bites, construction accidents, nursing home negligence, defective medical devices and other similar cases qualifies for pain and suffering damages.
+Car accidents loans, medical malpractice cases, pedestrian accident loans, slip and fall loans, product liability loans, dog bite and attack loans, construction accident loans, nursing home negligence lawsuit loans, defective medical devices loans and other similar cases qualifies for pain and suffering damages.
 Injuries that would have a high dollar or monetary value on it for pain and suffering would probably include burn injuries, orthopedic injuries, spinal cord injuries or severe injuries to the brain, any type of injury requiring surgery to recover, as well as broken bones and fractures, amputations, and paralysis (paraplegia and quadraplegia).